Model Stitching and Visualization How GAN Generators can Invert Networks in Real-Time: Experiments

-The GAN method takes considerably less time than the gradient descent methods (as shown in the ''Evaluation Time'' column).
-For measuring the time for the GAN method, we let it run over the dataset 20 times and take the mean run time.
-The reported evaluation time also includes the time for computing the three evaluation metrics.
-For example, for Layer3, the GAN method takes 7 seconds, whereas gradient descent takes more than 700 seconds.
-In our experiments, we observed an average runtime improvement of 89x with a minimum improvement of 68x and a maximum improvement of 105x compared to PLAIN gradient descent.
-Similar improvements can also be observed compared to FFT DEC gradient descent.
-In this case, we observed an average runtime improvement of 90x with a minimum of 70x and a maximum of 104x.
-Our method runs faster because it only needs one forward pass through the classification network and the GAN generator, instead of 512 forward-backward passes through the classification network with gradient descent.
+The GAN methods take considerably less time than the gradient descent methods, as shown in the ''Evaluation Time'' column.
+For measuring the time of the GAN methods, we let it run over the dataset \num{10} times and take the mean run time.
+The reported evaluation times do not include the time for computing the evaluation metrics, only for computing the reconstructions.
+For example, for Layer3, the GAN methods take between 3 and 6 seconds, whereas gradient descent takes more than 500 seconds.
+In our experiments, we observed an average runtime improvement with StyleGAN2 of 73x with a minimum improvement of 39x and a maximum improvement of 101x compared to gradient descent without regularization.
+Similar improvements can also be observed compared to gradient descent with regularization.
+In this case, we observed an average runtime improvement of 76x with a minimum of 41x and a maximum of 103x.
+Our method runs faster because it only needs one forward pass through the feature extractor and the GAN generator instead of \num{512} forward-backward passes through the feature extractor with gradient descent.

-Usually, the GAN method performs best for the cosine similarity between gram matrices of activations metric (except for Layer4).
-In deeper layers (Layer3 and Layer4), FFT DEC performs best in cosine similarity and L1 loss.
-In earlier layers, it is worse than gradient descent without any regularization, due to the effect of one-pixel jittering (without it in Layer2 we get an L1 loss for FFT DEC of 0.078 vs.\ 0.101 for PLAIN and in Layer1 0.096 vs.\ 0.120 for PLAIN, both times outperforming PLAIN).
-We use the one-pixel jittering to reduce noise in the reconstruction, but it forces that even if we move the reconstruction one pixel, it should still have similar activations in the hidden layer and combining that with the fact that 1x1 (and to some extent also 3x3) convolutions with stride 2 utilize pixels in a grid pattern, likely reduces the evaluation score for the AFHQ wild data.
+In Layer3 and Layer4, gradient descent with regularization performs best in cosine similarity and L1 loss.
+In earlier layers, it is worse than gradient descent without any regularization, likely due to the effect of one-pixel jittering.
+We use the one-pixel jittering to reduce noise in the reconstruction, but it forces that even if we move the reconstruction one pixel, it should still have similar activations in the hidden layer.
+Combining that with the fact that 1x1 (and to some extent also 3x3) convolutions with stride 2 utilize pixels in a grid pattern likely reduces the evaluation score for the ResNet34.
+For VGG, which uses max pooling for downsampling, gradient descent with regularization outperforms gradient descent without regularization from Layer2 downwards, and in Layer1 the GAN methods are best.

+Directly copying the activations into the GAN (i.e. reconstructing without using the 1x1 stitching convolution) does not work, as shown in \cref{fig:direct_copy} and \cref{tab:afhq-metrics}.
+This is expected, since the feature extractor and GAN where trained completely unaware of each other.